tedmoore/schelp2/docs/Classes/Routine.md

 ```

 ### `awake`
 This method is called by a [Clock](../Classes/Clock.md) on which the Routine was scheduled when its scheduling time is up.
-It calls [#-next](#-next), passing on the scheduling time in beats as an argument.
+It calls [next](#next), passing on the scheduling time in beats as an argument.
 The value returned by `next` (the value yielded by the Routine) will in turn be returned by this method, thus determining the time which the Routine will be rescheduled for.**Arguments:**

 | Argument | Description |
 |----------|-------------|